Cyfrin/solidity-by-example.github.io/README.md

 ### 0.6 memo

-- [ ] script to generate example pages
 - [ ] script to generate routes
 - [ ] redirect to current page for 0.5 and 0.6
 - [ ] typescript